-LEND A PAW Therapy Dog Program
+LEND A PAW Therapy Dogs

-What is the Lend A Paw Program?
+What is LEND A PAW?

 Lend a Paw volunteers and their therapy dogs as teams visit hospitals, nursing homes, schools for special needs and veterans groups to provide healing for the patients and students.
 New Leash On Life utilizes the training experience from it's LAP program by providing specialized training services for individuals who wish to adopt a Therapy Dog for personal service or train their own dog for personal service.
 Contact firstname.lastname@example.org